All Episodes

 I cannot recommend it highly enough.

-That translation is the revised standard version second Catholic edition.
+That translation is the Revised Standard Version, Second Catholic Edition.

-It's it's a great translation.
+It's a great translation.

-If you the mass that you go to, the liturgy you go to, that's the translation that you hear.
+The Mass that you go to, the liturgy you go to, that's the translation that you hear.

 And it's very beautiful.

-Um, and it's something that goes all the way back to the King James Version of the Bible.
+And it's something that goes all the way back to the King James Version of the Bible.

 ben harnwell